ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 #### *property* user_script

-Body of the script to be executed is user_script_enabled is set to True
+Body of the script to be executed is user_script_enabled is set to True.

 <a id="compolyx.plot_data.UserDefinedData.user_script_enabled"></a>

 #### *property* user_script_enabled

-Whether to run a custom script on update
+Whether to run a custom script on update.

 <a id="compolyx.plot_data.UserDefinedData.user_text"></a>